Napam/bounty/README.md

 }
 ```

-then that would be equivalent to just setting `hoursOnHolidays` to `7.5`.
-And
+then that would be equivalent to just setting `hoursOnHolidays` to `7.5` and
 leaving `hoursOnSpecificHolidays` empty like this:

 ```javascript